Proclaiming truth ministries

 Updated Weekly

-Dear Brothers and Sisters in Christ,
+Dear Brothers, Sisters and Friends in Christ,

 Very Respectfully and In His Service